rthardin/secret-idiot/README.md

 You're a secret agent.
 Unfortunately, you're also an idiot.

-Secret Idiot is an ambient social deduction game for groups designed to be played in the background.
+Secret Idiot is an ambient social deduction game designed to be played in the background.
 One player is secretly the Agent with a covert mission: something silly, subtle, or conspicuous.
 Everyone else tries to figure out who it is.

 ## How it works